This post may contain affiliate links. Please read our disclosure policy.

 - Butter – I use unsalted butter

-- Parmesan cheese – using a good-quality block of parmesan and grating it yourself with a zester is essential for this recipe.
+- Parmesan cheese – use a good-quality block of parmesan.
 It’ll be fresher, have the right texture, and taste so much better.

 - Parsley – for a pop of freshness.
 I like Italian parsley, but the regular curly kind is good too.